When Does Underwriting Take Place During the Loan Process?

 Mortgage Underwriting Defined

-It can take anywhere from a few days to a few weeks, depending on several factors.
+The mortgage underwriting process can take anywhere from a few days to a few weeks, depending on the complexity of the transaction and any issues that arise.

 When Does It Take Place?

-First, a disclaimer: The mortgage lending process can vary from one borrower to the next, for a variety of reasons.
+The lending process can vary from one borrower to the next, for a variety of reasons.
 There are many steps in the process, and a lot of variables along the way.
-So your experience might differ slightly from the series of steps listed below.
+But in a typical transaction, mortgage underwriting will take place somewhere in the middle of the loan process.

 For home buyers, the sequence usually goes like this: